codex-semantics-library/patricia-tree/README.md

 It allows creating type safe dependent maps similar to our heterogeneous maps.
 However, its maps aren't Patricia trees.
 They are binary trees build using a (polymorphic) comparison function, similarly to the maps of the standard library.
+Another difference is that the type of values in the map is independent from the type of the keys, (allowing keys to be associated with different values in different maps).

 `dmap` also works with OCaml `>= 4.12`, whereas we require OCaml `>= 4.14`.